Wouterzet/Deneir/Notes.md

 Experiment 2: for this experiment Velthamar created a machine that read and logged his brain.
 In spite of his colleagues being convinced he was losing his mind, they continued on with the experiment thinking it would show him that his efforts were fruitless and that it would cause him to find a better way to cope with the loss of his better half.
 The opening of the portal again showed how dangerous these experiments were when a rock-covered arm came through and crushed the leg of one of the mages present.
-Thinking they came out lucky this time and that the manic actions of their once highly respected colleague were over the team felt saddened but relieved.
+Thinking they came out lucky this time and that the manic actions of their once highly respected colleague were over, the team felt saddened but relieved.
 However Velthamar proved them wrong when he showed them the machine's logs.
 The machine received 2 entries from 2 different sources at the same time just as the divination spell entered the portal.

 The team tried to rule this out as a configuration error or that the machine was incapable of measuring time to such a small decree.
 But could only prove the opposite after much testing.
 The readings were right.

 Experiment 3: using more energy, the team opened a bigger portal to find out if the time dilation could be enhanced and thus be used in some way.
 The team, now fully supporting the efforts of the research leader, braced themselves as a portal opened and a pleasant sunshine filled the room from the other side.
-What they sadly couldn't see is how the room was flooded with a colourless poisonous gas that claimed the lives of 2 researchers.
+What they sadly couldn't see is how the room flooded with a colourless poisonous gas that claimed the lives of 2 researchers.
 Despite the tragic death of 2 of their colleagues, the team considered the experiment itself a succes as the readings showed that the time dilation increased as the portal grew.

 Using bigger portals they managed to increase the time ripple created.
-However the amount of power needed scaled exponentially and they did not have enough to power a portal that would be substantial enough.
+However the amount of energy needed scaled exponentially and they did not have enough to power a portal that would be substantial enough.
 They needed the time ripple to be long enough so that when something was wrong with any of the modules or the gateway station, they would have enough time to fix it.

 They set the system to run when the power would be enough for a 24 hour ripple, however even with this amount they did not know whether it would be enough or how long it would even take to power up.